These 10 dishes aren’t your typical Southern sides

 Coleslaw with Sweet and Sour Creamy Dressing

 Cool down with this classic side dish.
-Whether you’re at a barbecue, picnic or backyard gathering, everyone loves this creamy slaw.
-This recipe's twist turns a traditionally mayonnaise-laden side dish into a light salad by swapping the mayo for tangy low-fat yogurt and buttermilk.
+Whether you’re at a barbecue, picnic, or backyard gathering, everyone loves this creamy slaw.
+This recipe’s twist turns a traditionally mayonnaise-laden side dish into a light salad by swapping the mayo for tangy low-fat yogurt and buttermilk.

-Get the recipe Pickled Cranberry Relish
+Pickled Cranberry Relish

 Cranberry sauce isn’t just a dish to serve at Thanksgiving.
 Our pickled take on the dish is a departure from the traditional canned version, and it will truly add texture and color to your plate, no matter what else is on the table.
 Along with fresh apples and pickled cranberries, we’ve included jicama, a tuber most commonly found in Latin American cooking, to add a crunchy texture to the relish.
 Jicama has a neutral flavor somewhere between an apple and a raw potato, so it complements the other flavors of the dish well.

-Get the recipe Bacon Cornbread Dressing
+Bacon Cornbread Dressing

 Bacon makes everything better, and in our bacon cornbread dressing, we use a whole pound of it.
 Crumbles of cornbread, bacon, butter and spices combine in a cast iron skillet to create a savory side dish you can serve all year long.
 To cut down on the preparation time, we recommend using pre-made cornbread, but if you’re feeling adventurous you can make your own.

-Get the recipe Virginia Willis' Herb and Cheese Drop Biscuits
+Virginia Willis’ Herb and Cheese Drop Biscuits

 Award-winning chef and cookbook author Virginia Willis knows a thing or two about biscuits, but there’s no need to be intimidated by her recipe.
 This herb and cheese drop biscuit recipe is perfect for home cooks who aren’t ready to plunge into a traditional biscuit recipe.
 “Drop biscuits are like biscuits with training wheels,” Willis explained.
 “You don’t have to worry about overworking the dough.”
 These flavorful biscuits will steal the show at your next dinner party.